dioptre/docker-rpi-cassandra/README.md

    * CASSANDRA_BROADCAST_ADDRESS=192.168.0.2
    * CASSANDRA_SEEDS=192.168.0.1
 2. Execute the command: `docker-compose run --service-ports -d cassandra`

+### How to Upgrade an Existing Cluster
+Since the Cassandra data is stored on rpi host, we could perform rolling upgrade by replacing the Cassandra binaries / containers:
+1. One node at a time, remove the current Cassandra container then bring up a Cassandra container of newer version.
+2. Repeat the last step until all nodes / containers are running on the same version.
+3. One node at a time, perform upgradesstable
+4. Repeat the last step, until all nodes / container have the same version of sstable.

 ### Perform cqlsh / nodetool Operation Remotely
 CQL shell: